Nuclei-Software/NMSIS/NMSIS/doc/source/introduction/introduction.rst

 .. note::

    NMSIS DSP/NN library implementations are optimized for the Nuclei Processors which has P-ext or V-ext instruction set.

+We also provide other **Nuclei Optimized Libraries** in other repositories:

+- `Nuclei AI Library Optimized For RISC-V Vector`_
+- `MbedTLS Library Optimzed for Nuclei Crypto Engine and RISC-V Crypto/Vector Crypto Extension`_

 .. _nmsis_design: